 Melbourne Easter Show at Cranbourne Turf Club (early April 2021, unconfirmed)

 Melbourne Easter Show held at Cranbourne Turf Club is a free entry event held over the entire Easter Long Weekend.
 Kids adore this place, as it has Melbourne's biggest Easter egg hunts, carnival rides, farm animals which one can feed, pet, and even cuddle, sand sculpting workshops, and much more.

 Blessing of the Fleet Festival in Ulladulla (canceled in 2021)

 Blessing of the Fleet Festival in Ulladulla is another celebration to witness on Easter Sunday.
 It's considered to be one of the biggest celebrations found on the South Coast of New South Wales.
 Blessing of the Fleet has been held annually since 1956 when it was first organized by local Italian fishermen.
 The purpose was to bless those who were going fishing and wish them a safe return and a good catch.
 The highlight of the modern celebration is the Festival’s Milton Ulladulla Ex-Servos Parade.
-Colourful floats with beautiful Ulladulla's princesses and princes make its way down the Princes Highway led by St Peter, the patron saint of fishermen.
-The pilgrimage heads to the Harbour for the traditional Blessing Ceremony.
+Colorful floats with beautiful Ulladulla's princesses and princes make their way down the Princes Highway led by St Peter, the patron saint of fishermen.
+The pilgrimage heads to the Harbor for the traditional Blessing Ceremony.